Bedrock-OSS/bedrock-wiki/docs/meta/blocks-items-qna.md

     - SmokeyStack
 ---

 This Q&A took place in the [Bedrock Add-Ons discord](https://discord.gg/uZF75ZxcJq).
-Nince Mojang/Microsoft employees joined us to answer questions about the custom blocks and items API.
+Nine Mojang/Microsoft employees joined us to answer questions about the custom blocks and items API.
 Questions were community sourced.

 :::warning
 Not all messages were copied over, and some were copy-edited.
 If you want to see everything, join the above discord, and get the "events archive" role.